dchristian3188/dchristian3188.github.io/_drafts/Module Tools - Starting Off.md

 ![_config.yml]({{ site.baseurl }}/images/ModuleTools/Plaster/creatingTheModule.png)

 Next, we need to choose what tools we will be adding support for.
-For this project, I wanted to include the following: Pester, Git, InvokeBuild, PSGraph, and PlatyPS.
+For this project, I wanted to include the following:

+* Pester for testing my module.
+* Git for source control.
+* InvokeBuild to "compile" my module.
+* PSGraph for some cool visualaztions.
+* PlatyPS for my cmdlet help.

 The template defaults to yes for all choices.

 ![_config.yml]({{ site.baseurl }}/images/ModuleTools/Plaster/choosingTheTools.png)

 Now that Plaster knows what it's building, it's time to get to work.

 The first items that get created are the PSM1 and PSD1.
 Next is the folder selection we chose.
 Since Pester was included, we'll verify we have Pester installed and create a basic test file.